jae686/libyaul-s3d-exporter/README.md

 Current features : Geometry export.
 Requires that the polygons are quads before exporting.

 What is missing :

-	Polygon colors
+- Polygon colors
-	Polygon attibutes
+- Polygon attibutes
-	In case os triangles, to duplicate the last vertex according to SGL documentation
+- In case the polygon is a quad instead of a triangle, to duplicate the last vertex according to SGL documentation